kath-a-rine/reading-notes/class-01.md

 When building your site, it is important to understand who your audience is and what their motivation will be to visit your site.

-**Site Maps** - a diagram of your site showing how pages are grouped
+**Sitemaps** - a diagram of your site showing how pages are grouped

 **Wireframes** - a sketch of your webpage with its most basic content.
 A wireframe shows what goes where on your page.
 It will not include design such as colors or fonts.